 A 5 minute read

 My blog this week is two-fold.
-I first want to clarify the often misunderstood differences between "Therapy", ESA (Emotional-Support-Animal) and a "Service" dogs.
+I first want to clarify the often misunderstood differences between a "Therapy", ESA (Emotional-Support-Animal) and a "Service" dog.
 I also want to introduce you to the many rewarding opportunities in therapy dog work and let you know how to get involved.

-I will never forget the horror I felt watching "Bear" a 135lb, out-of-control black Lab, jump up and knock over a tiny 5 year-old girl who was a fraction of his size.
+I will never forget the horror I felt watching "Bear" a 135lb, out-of-control black Lab, jump up and knock over a tiny 5 year-old girl just a fraction of his size.
 He proceeded to grab the soft-serve ice cream cone right out of her hand and snarf it down in all of 5 seconds.
-The poor little girl was completely terrified and began crying as Bear tore through the crowds, lift his leg and peed on a decorative planter at a school graduation ceremony.
+The poor little girl was completely terrified and began crying as Bear then tore through the crowds, lift his leg and peed on a decorative planter at the elementary school graduation ceremony.
 The real kicker was this dog was wearing a "Therapy Dog" vest.

 Unfortunately, situations like this have become all to common.
 Many dog owners, wishing to have their pets accompany them to more and more activities, pop a vest on their back and BOOM! -Now they've got a dog they can take anywhere they please.

 Now I'm all for dog-friendly places and nothing makes me happier than meeting service and therapy dogs when I'm out and about.
 On the other hand, people ordering service-vests on-line then parading their barking, disobedient dogs through crowded malls, restaurants and hotels. infuriates me.
-These selfish, clueless people, whose dogs don't have the proper temperament or skills are doing a major disservice to those true assistance dogs.
+These selfish, clueless people, whose dogs couldn’t don’t have the temperament or skills to pass a basic obedience class, are doing a major disservice to those true assistance dogs.
 They also put everyone in danger.

-Technically, in order to be a "service animal" your dog must be able to perform two lifesaving skills that pertain to a medical condition.
-Things such as detect drops in blood sugar, on-coming seizures, anxiety attacks, and assisting the impaired or disabled with tasks.
+According to the ADA, a "service animal" is individually trained to do work or perform tasks for a person with a disability.
+This includes detecting drops in blood sugar, on-coming seizures, anxiety attacks, and assisting the impaired or disabled with tasks.
 These animals are legally allowed to accompany their owners anywhere and are not limited by restrictions which may sometimes be placed on "pets."
-For example, renters do not have to worry about finding housing that allows pets.
-Legally, these highly trained, highly skilled assistance animals. are not considered "pets."
+For example, a disabled renter does not have to worry about finding housing that allows pets.
+Legally, these highly trained, highly skilled assistance animals are not considered "pets."

 What is is completely taboo is leaving a so-called "Service Animal" unattended barking at home or in a hotel room, while the owner pops out for the evening.
-A true assistance dog accompanies their owner or abides by the rules for "pets" when not formally "working."
-The owner of a service animal is also responsible for any damages incurred by their dog such as a cleaning fee or carpet cleaning.
+A true assistance dog accompanies their owner or abides by the rules for "pets" when not formally working.
+The owner of a service animal is also responsible for any damages incurred by their dog such as a cleaning fees or carpet steaming.

-If you have a dog that is well trained (or could be well trained) enjoys attention and petting, isn't easily agitated or anxious, I would encourage you to look into trying some therapy visits with your dog.
+If you have a dog that is well trained (or could be well trained) enjoys attention and petting, isn't easily agitated or anxious, I would encourage you to look into trying some therapy work.
 I have listed a link below to Therapy Dogs International, the company I worked through.
 TDI is one of the largest, most respected companies, however, there are many groups around if you check online.
 Most sights have a list of required skills as well as evaluation dates and locations.
-Make sure they carry insurance since you don't want to be liable if an accident occurs during a therapy dog visitation.
+Make sure the organization carries insurance since you don't want to be liable if an accident occurs during a visitation.
 The group should also list opportunities and places seeking visits from therapy dogs.
 Hopefully you can read testimonials and see photos from current members as well.